aws-samples/aws-lambda-zombie-workshop/README.md

 * **Lab 3: Search Integration with Elasticsearch**

     This exercise adds an Elasticsearch cluster to the application which is used to index chat messages streamed from the DynamoDB table containing chat messages.
+You may also practice searching and visualization with Kibana.

 * **Lab 4: Slack Integration**